One-sided sharp thresholds for homology of random flag complexes: Simplicity of small components

 \begin{claim} Every vertex of $H$ of degree exactly $2d$ has a neighbor of degree larger than $2d$. \end{claim} \begin{proof}[Proof of claim] Let $u$ be a vertex of $H$ of degree exactly $2d$.
-Then by minimality and Lemma \ref{crosspolytopeminimality}, $\lk_{\overline{H}}(v)$ is $\diamond_{d - 1}$.
+Then for by minimality and Lemma \ref{crosspolytopeminimality}, $\lk_{\fl_{d - 1}(H)}(v)$ is $\diamond_{d - 1}$ (strictly speaking from what's proved here so far this only applies to $d \geq 3$, but the $d = 2$ case is obvious; the only non 1-collapsible flag complex on 4 vertices is the 4-cycle $\diamond_1$).

-We want to show that some vertex in $\lk_{\overline{H}}(u)$ must have degree larger than $2d$ in $H$.
-For contradiction suppose that every vertex in $\lk_{\overline{H}}(u)$ has degree $2d$ in $H$.
-Within $\lk_{\overline{H}}(u)$ each vertex has degree $2d - 2$ since $\lk_{\overline{H}}(u)$ is the graph of $\diamond_{d - 1}$.
-Thus each vertex in $\lk_{\overline{H}}(u)$ can have exactly one neighbor other than $u$ outside $\lk_{\overline{H}}(u)$ by our assumption that all have total degree $2d$ in $H$.
+We want to show that some vertex in $\lk_{\fl_{d - 1}(H)}(u)$ must have degree larger than $2d$ in $H$.
+For contradiction suppose that every vertex in $\lk_{\fl_{d - 1}(H)}(u)$ has degree $2d$ in $H$.
+Within $\lk_{\fl_{d - 1}(H)}(u)$ each vertex has degree $2d - 2$ since $\lk_{\fl_{d - 1}(H)}(u)$ is the graph of $\diamond_{d - 1}$.
+Thus each vertex in $\lk_{\fl_{d - 1}(H)}(u)$ can have exactly one neighbor other than $u$ outside $\lk_{\fl_{d - 1}(H)}(u)$ by our assumption that all have total degree $2d$ in $H$.